Sam Uffindell

-Uffindell was expelled from a high school for participating in a violent attack on a younger student.
+Uffindell was asked to leave from a high school for participating in a violent attack on a younger student.
 This attack was made public in 2022, after his election to Parliament.
 After this, and another accusation about Uffindell's behaviour while at university, the party temporarily stood him down from its caucus.
 The party commissioned an independent investigation; while it was not made public, the party concluded that the allegations from his university time were not as publicly reported and reinstated him to the caucus.